How Urgent Is This Bug?

 - Who can experience this bug?

-- How likely are they to get into the condition to experience this bug?
+- How likely are they to experience this bug?

 - If this bug is preventing an action, how important is that action?